Memento Yearbook includes handy photo management tools to ease the process of photo collection from your team and wider school community.

 Community Photo Albums are created in the app.
 When an album is created, it is given a unique website address (url) and is password protected.
 The website address and access info may be sent to one or more members of your school community, so they may upload photos for the yearbook safely on any internet connected device (phone, tablet or computer).
 The photo contributors will not see any photo in the folder other than those they are currently uploading, ensuring safety & privacy.

 Photos within Community Photo Albums are selectively transferred then to Yearbook Photo Albums by the Editor-in-Chief and Editors, so they may be used on yearbook pages.
-This gives the Editors an opportunity to exclude photos that are not likely candidates for use in the book (duplicates, bad quality, etc.) so the design team can focus on creating pages, rather than sorting through photos.
+This gives the Editors an opportunity to exclude photos that are not likely candidates for use in the book (duplicates, bad quality, etc.) or exclude inappropriate content (copyrighted images, photos of kids on the do-not-photograph list, offensive content).
+The design team can focus on creating pages, rather than sorting through photos.
 Photo upload within a Community Photo Album may be turned off if no further images are required.

 PHOTO MANAGEMENT DOs